You're reading docs for Nextly Alpha. APIs may change between releases.

 Roles

-Roles are managed through the admin UI (Settings > Roles) or programmatically via the RoleService.
-Every role has a name, slug, level, and an optional description.
+Roles are managed in the admin UI at Settings -> Roles (/admin/security/roles) or programmatically via RoleService.
+Each role has a name, slug, level, and optional description.

 export async function GET(req: Request) {